tier4/autoware_universe/system/redundancy_switcher_interface/README.md

-# leader_election_converter
+# redundancy_switcher_interface

 ## Overview

-The leader election converter node is responsible for relaying UDP packets and ROS2 topics between the leader_election invoked by systemd and Autoware executed on ROS2.
+The redundancy switcher interface node is responsible for relaying UDP packets and ROS2 topics between the redundancy_switcher invoked by systemd and Autoware executed on ROS2.

 ## availability converter